DigitalBrainJS/define-accessor2/README.md

 An exception is the integer pseudotype which is an integer and a number types.
 - Integer (TYPE_INTEGER)

 Special type:
 - Any (TYPE_ANY)

 There are predicates for each type named like isUndefined(value), isNumber(value) etc.

+You can combine these types:
+type: 'string|number'
+or
+type: TYPE_STRING|TYPE_NUMBER

 ## Contribution
 Feel free to fork, open issues, enhance or create pull requests.